Raspberry Leaf Tea in Pregnancy – Benefits, Side Effects, and More

 - It is not recommended for people who want to have a caesarean delivery.

-- The tea is also said to have diuretic effects resulting in frequent urination and laxative effect leading to frequent motions.
+- The tea is also said to have diuretic effects resulting in frequent urination and laxative effects leading to frequent motions.

-- Drinking raspberry leaf tea can interfere with anti-anxiety or sleep-inducing medication and can cause a few complications.
+- Drinking raspberry leaf tea can interfere with medications for diabetes, antidepressants, or anti-anxiety or sleep-inducing medications and can cause a few complications (5).

 Does Raspberry Tea Help in Labour Induction?

-Although there isn’t much scientific proof to back up the claim that raspberry tea induces labour, it is said to help in making labour easier by strengthening the uterine muscles.
+Although there isn’t much scientific proof to back up the claim that raspberry tea induces labour, it is said to help in making labour easier by strengthening the uterine muscles. and shortening the labour (6).
 Therefore, caution should be taken before you start taking the herbal tea.
 It is advisable to start taking it from the 32nd week of pregnancy onwards and not before it.
 Pregnant women should start taking it a few weeks before labour and only after consulting with a doctor.

 Quick Raspberry Tea Recipes